Facts About Generics

 Q. Are all generic drug manufacturers the same?

 A. No two companies are exactly the same.
-While all pharmaceutical companies - including generic drug manufacturers - must follow the same FDA regulations and undergo regular FDA inspections, differences between companies can be seen in their efficiencies and in their investment in quality, manufacturing, and R&D processes.
+While all pharmaceutical companies - including generic drug manufacturers - must follow the same FDA regulations and undergo regular FDA inspections, differences between companies can be seen in their efficiencies and in their investment in quality, manufacturing, and research and development processes.
 Companies can be large or small in size, have many or very few years of experience, and offer a wide variety or only a small line of medications.

 Teva is the largest manufacturer of generic drugs in the world and supplies one out of every six generic prescriptions filled in the United States.11 With more than 100 years of experience, Teva is committed not only to meeting FDA standards, but to exceeding them, and providing affordable and quality medications.